jaccohuysmans/notifications--main/README.md

 Build a mobile client that can store a users location together with some text through a backend system which persists it in some form.
 Also develop a management tool that administrators can use to see on a map which notifactions were stored at what location.

 ##How ?
 I decided to developed an Android app, a  Play-Java based backend, and for managemnt a web app using ExtJs.
-Since I was being interviewd for a job as a (java) backend developer I focused on functionality rather then user experience optimisation.
+Since I was being interviewed for a job as a (java) backend developer I focused on functionality rather then user experience optimisation.
 The apps are therefore pretty bare boned.
 I also opted to persist the data using ElasticSearch for no other reason then that I really like it. :smile:
 The backend provides a REST based API that exchanges data with its clients using Json.
 Both the Android app and the management app use this API.

 ####Current available implementations
 Like mentioned before, there are three different components for this project, the mobile client, the backend and the management tool.
-Current available implementations (click the links to visit the corresponding repositories) :
+Current available implementations (click the links to visit the corresponding repositories) are :

 #####Mobile client
 - Android app, [notifications-android](https://github.com/jaccohuysmans/notifications-android)